Marketing, Entrepreneurship, and Hospitality and Tourism

 Integration of service systems management, human behavior, and marketing in the creation, delivery, and assurance of service quality and customer service.

-Introduction to the wine industry.
-Topics include pairing of wine and food in hospitality venues, history, geography, economics, health, and legal issues associated with wine.
+Introduction to the wine and craft beverage industry.
+Topics include management of wineries, production of wine, wine marketing and sales, history, economics, pairing of wine, and legal issues associated with wine.

 HTM 488 Special Topic in Resorts and Entertainment Attractions 3